University of California, Los Angeles: Student life

-Governing body of the 7 historically African American Greek-letter organizations at UCLA.

 Traditions

 UCLA's official charity is UniCamp, founded in 1934.
-It is a week-long summer camp for under-served children from the greater Los Angeles area, with UCLA volunteer counselors.
+It is a week-long summer camp for underserved children from the greater Los Angeles area, with UCLA volunteer counselors.
 UniCamp runs for seven weeks throughout the summer at Camp River Glen in the San Bernardino National Forest.
 Because UniCamp is a non-profit organization, student volunteers from UCLA also fundraise money throughout the year to allow these children to attend summer camp.

-True Bruin Welcome begins the fall quarter to introduce new students to clubs and activities.
-The week includes the Day of Service for all freshmen, the Enormous Activities Fair, and the Sports Fair.
-At the end of move-in and the beginning of True Bruin Welcome, UCLA holds Bruin Bash, which includes a concert, dance and movie pre-release.
-Bruin Bash was created as a replacement for Black Sunday, a large-scale day of partying including all fraternities in North Westwood Village.

 The Pediatric AIDS Coalition organizes the annual Dance Marathon in Pauley Pavilion, where thousands of students raise a minimum of $250 and dance for 26 hours to support the Elizabeth Glaser Pediatric AIDS Foundation, Project Kindle, and the UCLA AIDS Institute.
 Dancers are not allowed to sit (except to use the restroom) during the marathon, literally taking a stand against pediatric AIDS, and symbolizing the suffering of affected children around the world.
 In 2015, Dance Marathon at UCLA raised $446,157.

-During Finals Week, UCLA students participate in "Midnight Yell", where they yell as loudly as possible for a few minutes at midnight to release some stress from studying.
+During Finals Week, UCLA students participate in "Midnight Scream", where they yell as loudly as possible for a few minutes at midnight to release some stress from studying.
 The quarterly Undie Run takes place during the Wednesday evening of Finals Week, when students run through the campus in their underwear or in skimpy costumes.
-The run began in Fall of 2001 when a student, Eric Whitehead, wearing what he described as "really short shorts" walked around singing and playing guitar to protest the police restrictions on the Midnight Yell.
-With the increasing safety hazards and Police and Administration involvement, a student committee changed the route to a run through campus to Shapiro Fountain, which now culminates with students dancing in the fountain.
-In 2007, the route was changed again to begin at Strathmore Avenue instead of Landfair Avenue.
+With the increasing safety hazards and Police and Administration involvement, a student committee changed the route to a run through campus to Shapiro Fountain, which culminates with students dancing in the fountain.
 The Undie Run has spread to other American universities, including the University of Texas at Austin, Arizona State University, and Syracuse University.